compintell/Mooncake.jl/docs/src/understanding_mooncake/algorithmic_differentiation.md

 It is possible to stop here, as all the functions we shall need to consider can in principle be written as functions on some subset ``\RR^P``.

-However, when we consider differentiating computer programmes, we will have to deal with complicated nested data structures, e.g. `struct`s inside `Tuple`s inside `Vector`s etc.
+However, to differentiate computer programmes, we must deal with complicated nested data structures, e.g. `struct`s inside `Tuple`s inside `Vector`s etc.
-While all of these data structures _can_ be mapped onto a flat vector in order to make sense of the Jacobian of a computer programme, this becomes very inconvenient very quickly.
+While all of these data structures _can_ be mapped onto a flat vector in order to make sense of the Jacobian, this quickly becomes very inconvenient.
 To see the problem, consider the Julia function whose input is of type `Tuple{Tuple{Float64, Vector{Float64}}, Vector{Float64}, Float64}` and whose output is of type `Tuple{Vector{Float64}, Float64}`.
 What kind of object might be use to represent the derivative of a function mapping between these two spaces?
 We certainly _can_ treat these as structured "view" into a "flat" `Vector{Float64}`s, and then define a Jacobian, but actually _finding_ this mapping is a tedious exercise, even if it quite obviously exists.